A poll has some news about the race for U.S. Senate in Ohio---

 ==========

 Vice President Joe Biden stated last night that the Republicans have never liked Medicare and Social Security and the Romney Ryan ticket is working to dismantle both programs.
-Here are the questions all Americans must ask themselves:
+Here are the questions all Americans must ask themselves:- Can you live without Medicare and Social Security?

 - Can your elderly parents, relatives, neighbors live without Medicare and Social Security?